sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 	To request at least one character of every class, the PASSWD daemon will set: pam-cracklib options: lcredit=-1, ucredit=-1, dcredit=-1.
 	(meaning that the user need at least one character of the types.)
+	See explanation of cracklib options in 3rd Party component chapter.

 ##### PW Length
 	PW length is a base requirement for the PW.